 Sealing the Tiles

-Use a paint brush to apply sealer to the flat parts of the tiles.
+Use a paintbrush to apply a sealer to the flat parts of the tiles.
 Do not seal the holes.
 Allow the sealer to dry completely.

 Grouting the Tiles